redis/redis-doc/topics/data-types-intro.md

     2) "20"
     3) "30"

-When `MSET` is used, Redis returns an array of values.
+When `MGET` is used, Redis returns an array of values.

 Altering and querying the key space
 ---